zalevskyi/kottans-frontend/README.md

 #### Cetralized vs. Distributed VCS
 Centralized VCS has single place to store all information (Subversion for example)

-Distributed VCS each persono has full project information on its own computer (Git, Mercurial).
+Distributed VCS provides each user with full project information on its own computer (Git, Mercurial).

 Distributed VCS advantages:
 - fast to move between versions (all data is local, it is done by copying files from repository to working tree)